 Speaking with a licensed insurance broker will help you understand a standard RV insurance policy and walk you through additional protection you can add that suits your individual needs.

-A motorhome is known as “engine-in” because a motorhome combines both the motor vehicle and the living quarters.
+A motorhome is a type of recreational vehicle, or RV, known as “engine-in” because a motorhome combines both the motor vehicle and the living quarters.
 This can mean a lot of benefits for you and your passengers.
 Having a motorhome means that you do not need to worry about whether your car or truck has enough power to get you where you want to go.
 Another advantage of the motorhome is that it can sometimes be easier for those with less towing experience.
 That said, they are still quite large so caution is always encouraged.

-They may still be a more natural fit if you have never towed anything before.
+If you have never towed anything before, a motorhome may feel like a more natural fit.
 With your kitchen, bed, and washroom just steps away from your driver's seat, a motorhome is great for when you need to take a well-deserved rest from the road.

-That said, for all of these advantages there are a few things that are worth considering.
+For all of these advantages, there are a few downsides that are worth considering.
 For example, motorhomes tend to require more maintenance.
 So be sure that you have a trusted mechanic in mind should the need arise.

 Did you know?
 Three-quarters (76%) of RV owners have pets, which is significantly higher than Canadians in general (58%).
 Dogs are the most common, while cats are a distant second.
-Emphasizing the pet friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that may not always welcome pets.
+Emphasizing the pet-friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that may not always welcome pets.